How to Make a DIY Paper Flower Lantern

 To hang your lantern you can use command strips, a nail, hot glue, or a wire hanger.
 They all work great, it’s just a matter of preference.

 • 3M Command Strips: I adore these for basically everything.
-For a paper flower lantern they work especially great and bonus, won’t damage the walls.
-The con of course is that they cost money and you may not have any lying around.
+They work especially great for a paper flower lantern and, bonus, won’t damage the walls.
+The con, of course, is that they cost money, and you may not have any lying around.

 • Nails: You could bang a couple of nails through the base directly into the wall.
-While effective, the hammering might be a little awkward with all the petals.
-Doable though.
+While effective, the hammering might be a little awkward with all the petals, but it’s doable.

 • Hot glue: Gluing the flower to the wall is very effective, but keep in mind that you’ll have to remove the glue and repair the wall if you ever take the lantern down.